-Clancy Martin is Visiting Professor of Philosophy at Ashoka University and Professor of Philosophy at the University of Missouri in Kansas City.
+Clancy Martin is Professor of Philosophy at Ashoka University and Professor of Philosophy at the University of Missouri in Kansas City.
 He is also Professor of Business Ethics at UMKC’s Bloch School of Management.
 He specializes in moral psychology, existentialism and philosophy of literature.
 He earned his PhD in philosophy from the University of Texas at Austin, and has taught at the University of Texas at Austin, TCU, and many other universities.

 A Guggenheim Fellow, Clancy has authored and edited more than a dozen books in philosophy, including Love and Lies (Farrar Straus & Giroux), Honest Work, Introducing Philosophy, Ethics Across the Professions and The Philosophy of Deception (all from Oxford University Press).
 He has written more than a hundred articles, essays and short pieces on Kierkegaard, Nietzsche, Romanticism, the virtue of truthfulness, and many other subjects, and has also translated Nietzsche’s Thus Spoke Zarathustra and other texts from German and Danish.

 Clancy’s writing has appeared in The New Yorker, Harper’s Magazine (where he is a contributing editor), The New York Times, The Wall Street Journal, The London Review of Books, GQ, Esquire, Ethics, The Times Literary Supplement, Vice (where he is a contributing editor), The London Times, Australian Financial Times, The Dublin Times, Details, New York, Elle, The Harvard Advocate, The Columbia Journalism Review, Bookforum, and many other publications.
 His work has been translated into more than thirty languages, including Portuguese, Korean, and Mandarin.
 In 2009 and 2015 Kansas City’s The Pitch named Clancy their “Best Author of the Year.”